AH96HSQ/OpenMusic-Release/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## 🙏 Acknowledgments

-- Spotify for their comprehensive music API
 - Last.fm for similar track recommendations
+- ListenBrainz for music discovery
 - Flutter team for the amazing framework

 ---